-EGBU-15.
-GPS-guided variant, allowing pilot to select either TV, IR, or GPS guidance over the target, depending on weather and/or threat conditions.
-USAF had 100 initially produced for Allied Force, with field-level upgrade of over 1,200 existing GBU-15s due for completion FY01.
+GBU-15(V)2/B. IIR version entered service in 1987.
+GBU-15-I. Combines accuracy of GBU-15 with the penetration capability of the improved 2,000-lb BLUdepending on weather and/or threat conditions.
+USAF had 100 initially produced for Allied Force, with field-level upgrade of over 1,200 existing GBU-15s.